 Medications have been helpful in some individuals with EF disorders.
-According to one review, the parts of your brain that play roles in EFs use dopamine as the main neurotransmitter.
+According to , the parts of your brain that play roles in EFs use dopamine as the main neurotransmitter.
 So, dopamine agonists and antagonists have been effective.

 Executive dysfunction can interfere with life, school, and work if not treated.
 Once it's identified, there are various treatments and strategies that can be used to help improve EFs.
 This will also improve work and school performance and improve your or your child’s quality of life.

 Issues with executive function are treatable.
 If you think you or your child might have EF problems, don’t hesitate to talk with your doctor.